thomasjo/atom-latex/README.md

 a `.tex` file.

 ### Magic comments
-The package has support for the following Tex Magic comments
+The package has support for the following "magic" TeX comments
-- `% !TEX root = ../file.tex` Select root file
+- `% !TEX root = ../file.tex` Specify the root file that should be built.
-- `% !TEX program = pdflatex` Select Latex Engine (pdflatex,lualatex,xelatex)
+- `% !TEX program = pdflatex` Override the LaTeX engine (pdflatex, lualatex, xelatex) to use for build.
+- `% !TEX jobnames = foo bar` Control the number and names of build jobs.

-## Status
+## Development status
 Please note that this package is in a **beta** state.
+It is stable, but lacks some important features.
 As an example, there's no proper error and warning handling.

-Any and all help is greatly appreciated.
+Any and all help is greatly appreciated!

-## TODO
+### TODO
 Current wish list, in a semi-prioritized order.

-- [ ] Build output.
+- [ ] Improved build output parsing;
   - [x] Error handling.
   - [ ] Warnings, and other non-critical messages.
-- [ ] Project management.
+- [ ] Project-specific settings;
   - [ ] Setting to override the output directory.
   - [ ] Setting to override the builder.

 If you see something that's missing, or disagree with the prioritization, consider submitting a [feature request](https://github.com/thomasjo/atom-latex/issues?labels=feature&state=open), and if you're feeling super helpful, submit a pull request with an updated TODO list :sparkling_heart: